Chigoziee/fintech-fraud-ai-Chigozie-Hyginus-Ifenji/README.md

 - Time-based features like day_sin and time_sin show that the model captures temporal fraud patterns—certain hours or days may be more prone to fraudulent activity.

-- contributes meaningfully, showing that accounts with a fraud history are more likely to be flagged.
+- previous_fraud_flag contributes meaningfully, showing that accounts with a fraud history are more likely to be flagged.

 - Location-specific behavior, such as transactions from Port Harcourt, also appears relevant.